 Given the fact that our lives as we know them are about to change forever, we opted to educate ourselves on the matter by signing up for an intensive childbirth preparation class, which we attended this past weekend.

 The first thing that caught my attention was noticing that all the other expectant couples (8 to be exact) were very supportive of each other despite the anxiety that bringing a baby into their lives can possibly bring.

-Like George and myself, they seemed to see this period of their lives as a new adventure, as something challenging, yet exciting.
+Like and myself, they seemed to see this period of their lives as a new adventure, as something challenging, yet exciting.
 Most important, they all appeared to be Happily Married.